mihahorvat5/exercise/README.md

      ===================== 19 passed in 0.12s =====================
      ```

-   - If the database is **not connected**, you’ll see failed messages for database-dependent tests:
+   - If the database is **not connected**, you'll see failed messages for database-dependent tests:
      ```
      collected 19 items